telstra/open-kilda/docs/design/y-flow/y-flow-design.md

 Update behaviour is the same as the creation behaviour, except OpenKilda removes the existing Y-flow and then proceeds with creation.

 ### Delete
-Kilda marks all sub-flows to remove and remove them one by one.
+OpenKilda marks all sub-flows to remove and remove them one by one.

 ### Reroute
 If OpenKilda detects (via a network event or flow monitoring) a failure of any sub-flow, a complete Y-flow "reroute" procedure must be triggered: